-Ergo Proxy is a highly experimental show, and just like all shows of that kind it always divides the viewers into two camps: while the ones adore its message and thought-provoking symbolism, the others fiercely criticize it for "pretentiousness" or simply scratch their heads in perplexity, wondering what this whole thing is supposed to mean.
+Ergo Proxy is a highly experimental show, and just like all shows of that kind it always divides the viewers into two camps: while the ones enjoy its complex story and thought-provoking symbolism, the others fiercely criticize it for "pretentiousness" or simply scratch their heads in perplexity, wondering what this whole thing is supposed to mean.

 As for me, I firmly believe this series is an amazing modern classic with no exaggeration about it, and with this review I'll try to explain you why.
 Since the anime has a site description you can always read, allow me to skip further introductions and get straight to business.

 Obviously, the most contentious part of Ergo Proxy.
 The story and the method of storytelling this anime employs are highly unusual, and that is by far the main reason why quite a number of people dislike it.
 However, I think this story does not "pretend" to be clever - it is clever indeed.
 Moreover, it makes Ergo Proxy one of the most clever series I've ever watched.